Manishearth/gstreamer-presentation/talk.md

 WebAudio supports decoding audio data.
 We handle this by pushing formatted audio to an `appsrc` element, which goes through a decoding pipeline, ultimately hitting an `appsink` whose callbacks we hook into to extract the decoded audio.

 We currently support decoding from existing buffers, but we plan to support the gradual decoding of audio being loaded over the network, as this is required to support `MediaElementAudioSourceNode`, a source node which allows WebAudio to pull audio from HTML media elements.
-The same callback mechanism can be used here.
+This will likely be done via a separate mechanism, relying on the existing support for audio playback.

 §§